Bounded Reflexivity & Constraint Theory

 Network topology fundamentally shapes coordination outcomes.
 Network clustering facilitates self-organization of uniform behavior within clusters but heterogeneous behavior between clusters.
 Degree centrality is the main predictor of which nodes dictate equilibrium behavior.
 Random networks mostly converge to homogeneous behavior, while higher clustering leads to heterogeneous outcomes.

 Traders discover these points through constraint analysis rather than explicit calculation.
 When liquidity dries up, they flow toward assets with deepest order books.
 When uncertainty increases, they converge on instruments with clearest legal status and strongest common knowledge.
 During the 2008 crisis, U.S. Treasuries became the coordination point not through coordinated planning but because they uniquely maximized all three factors: slack in constraints (government backing created perceived safety), network connectivity (Treasury markets connect all participants), and common knowledge (everyone knows everyone else views Treasuries as safe).
-The Schelling point emerges from the constraint landscape itself—the coordination potential identifies natural focal points where multiple constraint factors align, creating inevitable convergence points that require no explicit communication or planning.
+The Schelling point emerges from the constraint landscape itself—natural focal points where multiple constraint factors align, creating inevitable convergence points that require no explicit communication or planning.

 Certain options stand out due to cultural norms, common knowledge, or contextual cues.
-However, critical research found that “even minute payoff asymmetry may yield large coordination failures.”
-8 In symmetric games with equal payoffs, salient labels yield frequent coordination.
+However, critical research found that “even minute payoff asymmetry may yield large coordination failures.”15 In symmetric games with equal payoffs, salient labels yield frequent coordination.
 With even minutely asymmetric payoffs, labels lose effectiveness and miscoordination abounds.
 This demonstrates that coordination mechanisms are far more fragile than often assumed—small constraint variations prevent coordination that would otherwise occur.

 Phase Transitions in Financial Markets